 Risk Acceptance Examples

-Before embarking on the Trans Anatolian Natural Gas Pipeline, the European Union had passively accepted the risk of relying on Russia for 40% of its natural gas requirements for decades.
-Given the size of the project and its scheduling challenge, TANAP Natural Gas Transmission Co. awarded the contract to four different contractors to perform their work simultaneously.
+Before the initiation of the Trans Anatolian Natural Gas Pipeline, the European Union had long passively accepted the risk of depending on Russia for approximately 40% of its natural gas supply.
+Given the considerable scale of the TANAP project and its significant scheduling demands, TANAP Natural Gas Transmission Co. made the strategic decision to award contracts to four separate contractors, tasked with executing their respective scopes of work concurrently.

 Risk Acceptance Template Form